isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2024-07-16-post-sfb-on-gobusiness.md

 The portal also features an enhanced [Course Directory for Business](https://skillsfuture.gobusiness.gov.sg/course-directory/search){:rel='noopener'}.
 Equipped with more comprehensive filters, it can better help employers narrow down their search and find suitable courses according to their needs and criteria.

 Each course page also includes concise and key information to help users better understand the course scope.
-With these improvements, the Enterprise Course Directory now makes SFEC-eligible programmes more searchable and easier to shortlist.
+With these improvements, the Course Directory for Business now makes SFEC-eligible programmes more searchable and easier to shortlist.

 Users may still access related digital services such as checking SkillsFuture Enterprise Credit (SFEC) balance or  submitting Absentee Payroll claims via the e-Services tab.